glossary A

-Woodworker's Manual(s): Any book with information on woodworking, whether "how-to-do-it", i.e., "processes" -- or "projects to build", i.e., "products" -- is a woodworker's manual.
-Each chapter of my online history of the amateur woodworking movement includes an annotated list of woodworker's manuals published during that same decade.
-In addition, on the manuals access page -- if you scroll down -- is a chart that shows the numbers of woodworker's manuals published over a century, decade-by-decade.
+Any book with information on woodworking, whether "how-to-do-it", i.e., "processes" -- or "projects to build", i.e., "products" -- is a woodworker's manual.
+In additon to a "section 8, education" in all narrative chapters that cover each decade of my online history of the amateur woodworking movement, for each of these same decades, I include an annotated list of woodworker's manuals published during that same decade.

 Meaning number 3 for entry on "manual" in Oxford English Dictionary: